blink1073/mongo-python-driver/doc/faq.rst

-The default option is :attr:`~bson.codec_options.DatetimeConversion.DATETIME`, which will attempt to decode as a :class:`datetime.datetime`, allowing :class:`~builtin.OverflowError` to occur upon out-of-range dates.
+The default option is :attr:`~bson.codec_options.DatetimeConversion.DATETIME`, which will attempt to decode as a :class:`datetime.datetime`, allowing :class:`~OverflowError` to occur upon out-of-range dates.
 :attr:`~bson.codec_options.DatetimeConversion.DATETIME_AUTO` alters
 this behavior to instead return :class:`~bson.datetime_ms.DatetimeMS` when representations are out-of-range, while returning :class:`~datetime.datetime`